ArupChandra/pizza_sales_analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales reports of three years.
-By analyzing various aspects of the data, seek to gain a deeper knowledge of sales trend of each year, most selling categories and products, country wise sales details and other aspects throughly.
+This data analysis project aims to provide insights into the sales reports of a year.
+By analyzing various aspects of the data, seek to gain a deeper knowledge of sales trend of each month, most selling categories and products, day wise sales details and other aspects throughly.

 ### Data Source

-Classic Models Data : The datasets used for this analysis is in "pizza_sales" folder consisting of different 'csv' files, containing detailed information about each sales.
+Classic Models Data : The datasets used for this analysis is in "Pizza Sales Data" folder consisting of different 'csv' files, containing detailed information about each sales.

 ### Tools